akshita1807/OOPS/README.md

 ```

-Virtual Functions=A virtual function is a form of a member function declared within a base class and redefined by a derived class.
+**Virtual Functions** A virtual function is a form of a member function declared within a base class and redefined by a derived class.
 The keyword virtual is used to create a virtual function, preceding the function's declaration in the base class.

 when we use the same function name both in base and derived class the function in base class is declared as virtual